Bloodmallet/wowtc/docs/character/threat.md

 ## Taunt

 - Forces the target to attack you for a duration
-- Sets your threat against the target to the highest value currently on the monster's threat table
+- Sets your threat against the monster to the value of whoever is tanking (**$1,2**)
 - Applies a debuff to the target for a duration that increases threat conversion by **400%** (x5)

+**$1**: For instance, your cotank is the current target of the monster but has less threat than a mage who is at 125% threat, taunting will make you the target but you will have less threat than the mage.

+**$2**: Your cotank is about to overagro, taunting will not equalize your threat it will only apply the taunt debuff on the target.

 Most bosses gain 'resistance' to taunt's effects when they are taunted repeatedly, generally referred to as taunt 'dr'.
 Bosses whose mechanics necessitate frequent taunts are exempt on a case by case basis.